-Anyone who’s ever met Ultimate Fighting Championship president Dana White will tell you that, in addition to being a dynamic, abrasive and vulgar quote machine, once he’s made up his mind about something, getting him to change his point of view is like asking a tiger shark to kindly let go of your throat.
+Anyone who’s ever met Ultimate Fighting Championship president Dana White will tell you that, in addition to being a dynamic, abrasive and vulgar quote machine, once he’s made up his mind about something, getting him to change his point of view is like asking a hammerhead shark to kindly let go of your throat.
 So when he insisted that women would never fight in a UFC event, everyone in the mixed martial arts world knew that his decision was set in stone.

 Why, then, did White do the unthinkable and change his mind?